tier4/caret_doc/docs/design/latency_definitions/node.md

 # Node

-Node latency is the time difference between when a callback takes ownership and when it abandons.
+Node latency is elapsed time from message reception to message transmission in a node.

 $$
 l_{node} = t_{transfer} - t_{receive}
 $$

-In particular, if transfer of ownership is subscribe and receive of ownership is publish, it is defined as follows
+As transmission is replaced by publish and reception is subscription in the context of ROS 2, the equation is translated into the next one.

 $$
 l_{node} = t_{pub} - t_{sub}
 $$

-See [Communication](./communication.md) for the reason ownership is used to define latency.

 ## Message context